kyamagu/mexopencv/README.markdown

 location of the shared object.
 On Mac OS X, this environmental variable is named `DYLD_INSERT_LIBRARIES`.

-To find what library is incompatible, use `ldd` command both in the unix shell and within matlab to one of the compiled mex file.
+To find what library is incompatible, use `ldd` command both in the Unix shell and within MATLAB to one of the compiled MEX-files.
 For example,

     $ ldd +cv/imread.mexa64    # within UNIX shell

-    >> !ldd +cv/imread.mexa64  % within Matlab
+    >> !ldd +cv/imread.mexa64  % within MATLAB

 If the output of the `ldd` command gives you different line, that library is likely to be incompatible.
-Try to preload such a library before launching matlab.
-On mac, you can use `otool -L` command instead.
+Try to preload such a library before launching MATLAB.
+On Mac, you can use `otool -L` command instead.

 Windows
 -------

-Make sure you have OpenCV installed in the system and correctly set up `Path` system variable.
+Make sure you have OpenCV installed in the system and correctly set up `PATH` system variable.
 See http://opencv.willowgarage.com/wiki/WindowsSystemPath for the instruction.
-Your Path variable should contain an appropriate path to the dll files (e.g., `c:\opencv\build\x86\vc10\bin`).
-Be careful that the architecture (x86 or x64) should match your matlab architecture but not your OS.
-Also VC version (vc9 or vc10) should match the mex setup (and probably matlab's internal runtime).
-For example, if you're running Matlab 32-bit in Windows 7 64-bit with Visual Studio 2010 Express, you should use x86 and vc10.
+Your PATH variable should contain an appropriate path to the dll files (e.g., `c:\opencv\build\x86\vc10\bin`).
+Be careful that the architecture (x86 or x64) should match your MATLAB architecture but not your OS.
+Also VC version (vc9 or vc10) should match the mex setup (and probably MATLAB's internal runtime).
+For example, if you're running MATLAB 32-bit in Windows 7 64-bit with Visual Studio 2010 Express, you should use x86 and vc10.

-Also make sure you install a compiler supported by Matlab.
-See http://www.mathworks.com/support/sysreq/previous_releases.html for the list of supported compilers for different versions of Matlab.
+Also make sure you install a compiler supported by MATLAB.
+See http://www.mathworks.com/support/sysreq/previous_releases.html for the list of supported compilers for different versions of MATLAB.
 Maltab 64-bit users need to install Windows SDK.

-Once you satisfy the above requirement, in the matlab shell, type
+Once you satisfy the above requirement, in the MATLAB shell, type

     >> mexopencv.make

-to build all mex functions.
+to build all MEX functions.
 By default, mexopencv assumes the OpenCV library is installed in `C:\opencv`.
 If this is not the case, specify the path as an argument.